Heroes can be thought of as a type of goal to strive for.

 Sure, Gene Simmons and other rock stars, in general, don’t have wholesome reputations.
 In the 70s and 80s, Kiss was beloved by a generation of young boys.
 It probably weighed on his mind.
-And that’s exactly what keeps our mind whirring long past bedtime.
+And that’s exactly what keeps the mind whirring long past bedtime.

 The mantle of being a hero is too great for most modern people.
 Maybe we know too much.
 A certain naivete has disappeared.

 You can stop holding your heroes to such high standards.
-You can accept that nobody is perfect and you can choose to imitate the best in some pretty good people.
+You can accept that nobody is perfect, and you can choose to imitate the best in some pretty good people.

 Forgive yourself and others for not living up to standards.

-A hero is a model, an example for you to follow when life gets crazy.
+A hero is a role model, an example for you to follow when life gets crazy.
 When you feel buffeted by forces beyond your control, you can imagine yourself as a skillful pilot bringing your situation in for a landing.